wecacuee/DhBaSiCoICLR2019/reviews/response-to-reviewer3.md

 (HER).
 In HER, the agent receives -1 reward for all state transitions except on reaching the goal when it receives 0 reward.
-In contrast, for our reward formulation the agent receives -1 reward for all state transitions including when agent reaches the goal.
+In contrast, for our reward formulation the agent receives -1 reward for all state transitions including when agent reaches and continues to stay at the goal.
 In other words, the agent never receives the 0 *goal-reward*.
 We use the term goal-reward to mean any special reward that agent receives on reaching the goal.

 Our reward formulation is atypical with respect to conventional Reinforcement Learning (RL).
 Conventional RL is formulated with the objective to maximize reward.
 Hence